Geraldo Perdomo Player Props: Diamondbacks vs. Mets

-On Wednesday, Geraldo Perdomo (batting .212 in his past 10 games) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 9:40 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .206 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks against the New York Mets, with Carlos Carrasco on the mound, on July 6 at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Mets.
+In his most recent game he had a one-hit showing (1-for-4) against the Mets.

 Geraldo Perdomo Game Info & Props vs. the Mets